How do I apply for a J-1 visa?

 If you and your supervisor agree to change the details of your internship (dates, duties, pay, supervisor, etc.) you and your supervisor must inform Cultural Vistas so that a new internship training plan can be signed.
 Cultural Vistas will always encourage you to find ways to succeed in your internship if you are having problems, and we will always place a top priority on your safety and well-being.
 Our team is highly-skilled in workplace conflict resolution techniques, and we will gladly advise you on how to work with your supervisor to improve your internship if you are having difficulties.

 After you finish your internship obligations, if you still have several months remaining on your J-1 visa, you may independently search for another internship.
 Cultural Vistas will be unable to assist you with your search.
 After you successfully receive a new internship offer, please contact Cultural Vistas before you begin working.
 We will need to speak with your future supervisor to verify the appropriateness of the internship.
-You will have 30 days after the end successfully completing your previous internship to begin your new internship.
+You will have 30 days after successfully completing your previous internship to begin your new internship.
 If you do not begin a new internship within 30 days, you must return to Korea and end your WEST program.

 What paperwork do I need to begin my internship?